SarahMelki/SarahMelki/README.md

 <div id="about" align="center">
 Hello, World!
-⚙️ I'm on a mission to build phenomenal digital experiences that enhance the lives of others.
-My background is in computer science, CG, and digital media. 🔍 And I have a deep interest in learning more about the intricacies of the Blockchain.
+⚙️ I'm on a mission to build phenomenal digital experiences that enhance the lives of others, and I'm always on the lookout for finding solutions to your problems.
+My background is in computer science, CG, and digital media. ⚡️ I also have a deep interest in learning more about the intricacies of the Blockchain.
-⚡️  In my free time, I love to solve coding challenges.

 💎 Other Fun Facts: I'm a professional pianist, occasional bassist & 3D modeler.

-Feel free to reach out!
+🔗 Feel free to reach out!

 </div>
-<br></br>

 <div align="center" id="badges">
   <a href="https://www.sarahmelki.com" target="_blank">